A chat with the organisers of Berlin’s annual Fête de la Musique…

 Via a press release in February we asked children to apply and we encourage also applications from schools and kindergardens.
 The idea is to let children experience music in a relaxed and playful atmosphere, not to enforce any kind of high performance.
-Despite the beginning of the school holiday on 20 June, there are 15 hot spots for kids!
-Hot spots for kids this year are (amongst others) the Klingende Museum, Rathaus Friedenau, and Marie’s Bühne in Pankow.
+Despite the beginning of the school holiday on 20 June, there are hot spots for kids in places like the Klingende Museum, Rathaus Friedenau, and Marie’s Bühne in Pankow.

 There’s a big classical element also, can you elaborate?

-It is improving from year to year.
-This year there are more than 30 choirs!
-9 churches are participating in the program, supported by students from the Universität der Künste (Academy of Arts) among other talented musicians.
+It is improving from year to year, with choirs, and more churches participating in the program, supported by students from the Universität der Künste (Academy of Arts) among other talented musicians.